aosabook/500lines/ocr/ocr.markdown

 One well known application of A.I. is Optical Character Recognition (OCR).
 An OCR system is a piece of software that can take images of handwritten characters as input and interpret them into machine readable text.
-While you may not think twice when depositing a handwritten cheque into a bank machine that confirms the deposit value, there is some interesting work going on in the background.
+While you may not think twice when depositing a handwritten cheque into a bank machine , there is some interesting work going on in the background.
 This chapter will examine a working example of a simple OCR system that recognizes numerical digits using an Artificial Neural Network (ANN).
 But first, let’s establish a bit more context.

 ## What is Artificial Intelligence?